jobovy/galpy/doc/source/potential.rst

-Most member functions of Potential instances have corresponding functions in the galpy.potential module that allow them to be evaluated for lists of multiple Potential instances. ``galpy.potential.MWPotential`` is such a list of three Potential instances
+Most member functions of Potential instances have corresponding functions in the galpy.potential module that allow them to be evaluated for lists of multiple Potential instances. ``galpy.potential.MWPotential2014`` is such a list of three Potential instances

->>> from galpy.potential import MWPotential
+>>> from galpy.potential import MWPotential2014
->>> print MWPotential
+>>> print MWPotential2014
-[<galpy.potential_src.MiyamotoNagaiPotential.MiyamotoNagaiPotential instance at 0x1078d5c20>, <galpy.potential_src.TwoPowerSphericalPotential.NFWPotential instance at 0x1078d5c68>, <galpy.potential_src.TwoPowerSphericalPotential.HernquistPotential instance at 0x1078d5cb0>]
+[<galpy.potential_src.PowerSphericalPotentialwCutoff.PowerSphericalPotentialwCutoff instance at 0x1089b23b0>, <galpy.potential_src.MiyamotoNagaiPotential.MiyamotoNagaiPotential instance at 0x1089b2320>, <galpy.potential_src.TwoPowerSphericalPotential.NFWPotential instance at 0x1089b2248>]

 and we can evaluate the potential by using the ``evaluatePotentials`` function

 >>> from galpy.potential import evaluatePotentials
->>> evaluatePotentials(1.,0.,MWPotential)
+>>> evaluatePotentials(1.,0.,MWPotential2014)
--4.5525780402192924
+-1.3733506513947895

 We can plot the potential of axisymmetric potentials (or of non-axisymmetric potentials at phi=0) using the ``plot`` member